Blogsheet week 9

 12 kHz

-Pitch is so high, it’s kind of like dog whistle but louder than what you’d normally hear from one
+so high, it’s kind of like dog whistle but louder than what you’d normally hear

 According to our table, we concluded that the high pitch sound corresponds to high frequency waves while the low pitch sound corresponds to low frequencies.
 We didn't hear anything until we reached 300 Hz; the pitch below that frequency was much quieter and it was hard trying to hear anything come out of the speaker while hearing other high frequencies in the room.